 Want to learn how to craft website content that provides clear information, engages visitors, and represents your department?
 Join Content Strategist Sarah Maxell Crosby and Editorial Director Elizabeth Kelsey, both of Information Technology Services at Dartmouth, to learn how to get your website noticed.

-Cyber Security: How to Keep Your Information Safe
+My Computer Ate My Data and Stole My Money: How to Keep Your Information Safe

 3:00 to 4:30 pm, 1930’s Room, Rockefeller Center

 Presented by Adam Goldstein, Internet Security Engineer, ITS